katesnelson/RuralityIndex/content/project/tracts/index.md

   preview_only: false
 ---

-The Census Tract CARR data in .csv and STATA .dta format and the metadata for these files can be downloaded at [this link that is not live yet](https://ruralityindex.netlify.app/uploads/tract_carr_public_09132024.zip).
+The Census Tract CARR data in .csv and STATA .dta format and the metadata for these files can be downloaded [here](https://ruralityindex.netlify.app/uploads/tract_carr_public_09132024.zip).
 This data will also be published and available for download at the long-term data repository [Zenodo](https://zenodo.org/records/8072187).

 A file containing the basic descriptive analysis and visualizations provided below can be downloaded [here](https://ruralityindex.netlify.app/uploads/tractcarr).